 Morkies are recognized by the DBR (Designer Breed Registry), IDCR (International Designer Breed Registry), DRA (Dog Registry of America, Inc.), DDKC (Designer Dogs Kennel Club) and ACHC (American Canine Hybrid Club)

 Yoranian, also known as Yorkie – Pom, Yorki – Pom, Yorkipom, Pom – Yorkie, Porkie, Yoranian Terrier is a crossbreed between Yorkie and Pomeranian.

 Yoranian Weight and Size

 The usual weight of a full-grown Yorkie Pomeranian mix dog is about 3 kg and it can reach from 15 up to 31 cm.

 Porkie Coat and Care

 During the early months, the young Porkie usually has a flossy coat.
 As they grow up, it changes to a silky wirehaired coat.
-We can also see grown Porkies with a double coat consisting of a think and fluffy undercoat and silken overcoat.
+We can also see grown Porkies with a double coat consisting of thick and fluffy undercoat and silken overcoat.

 This will also keep it mats and tangles free.
 In case the Porkie has a wirehaired coat, brushing once or twice per week is recommended.
 Unlike the Yorkshire terriers, Porkies do shed a lot.